 - For better or for worse, this also started a trend in modern anime to "conserve" animation budget by focusing on character interaction, plot exposition, or "art shots".
 Whether or not they're well done or enjoyable is left to the viewer.

 - Episode 17 of NGE features a sudden shift in drawing styles; the characters look like they're all babies.
-With the notable exception of Misato, of course.
+With the notable exception of Misato.
 Thankfully, by the next episode, everything is back to normal.